awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2-windows-ami-version-history.md

 # AWS Windows AMI version history<a name="ec2-windows-ami-version-history"></a>

 The following tables summarize the changes to each release of the AWS Windows AMIs\.
-Note that some changes apply to all AWS Windows AMIs while others apply to only a subset of these AMIs\.
+Note that some changes apply to all AWS Windows AMIs, while others apply to only a subset of these AMIs\.

 For more information about components included in these AMIs, see the following:
 + [EC2Launch v2 version history](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2launchv2-versions.html#ec2launchv2-version-history)